Camso introduces two new track products at National Farm Machinery Show

-Magog, Quebec, February 17 – Camso, formerly Camoplast Solideal, unveils a new Conversion Track System (CTS) with suspended frame and integrated final drive system and; the new Camso AG 2500 track offering a more economical yet high-quality track option for general Ag applications.
+Camso, formerly Camoplast Solideal, is launching two new track products to the North American agriculture equipment market.
+The two new products include a Conversion Track System (CTS) with suspended frame and integrated final drive system for combines and the Camso AG 2500 series tracks that offers a more economical yet high-quality track solution for general ag applications.

-Camso’s next generation CTS for combines allows the harvesting machines to reach road speeds similar to wheeled combines with its integrated final drive system.
-It matches the right gear to the right speed allowing combines to move faster from field to field.
+Camso’s new CTS High Speed allows tracked harvesting machines to reach road speeds similar to wheeled combines with its integrated final drive system.
+It matches the right gear to the right speed, allowing combines to move faster from field to field.

-The new CTS features a frame suspension system and double oscillating wheels that improve ground contact on uneven surfaces, improve machine stability and header placement for more efficient harvesting and overall better operator comfort.
-In addition to this, its 12% larger footprint further reduces ground compaction and field damage to maximize the quality of harvesting operations.
+This new CTS features a frame suspension system and double oscillating wheels that improve ground contact on uneven surfaces, improve machine stability and header placement for more efficient harvesting and provide better overall operator comfort.
+In addition, its 12 percent larger footprint further reduces ground compaction and field damage to maximize the quality of harvesting operations.
 The new conversion track system also increases the combine’s mobility and flotation for better access to fields with soft ground conditions.

-Camso also brings to market its new 2500 series track for standard Ag applications and field work at a competitive price point.
-Built with the same process and high quality standards as all of the company’s rubber tracks, they feature Camso’s exclusive endless single cure technology that ensures high performance and durability.
+Camso also brings to market its new AG 2500 track series for standard ag applications and field work at a competitive price point.
+Built with the same process and high quality standards as all of the company’s rubber tracks, the new AG 2500 series tracks feature Camso’s exclusive endless single cure technology that ensures high performance and durability.

-“Tractors performing standard Ag applications is the largest, most competitive segment in the market,” explains Eric Blondeau, Business Line Executive Director, Tracks and Wheels – Agriculture at Camso.
-“We’re committed to redefining this segment with the Camso 2500, which is engineered to perform as well as competitive rubber track products but at a lower out-of-pocket expense.
+“Tractors performing standard ag applications is the largest, most competitive segment in the market,” explains Eric Blondeau, Business Line Executive Director, Tracks and Wheels at Camso.
+“We’re committed to redefining this segment with the Camso AG 2500 series tracks, which are engineered to perform as well as competitive rubber track products but at a lower out-of-pocket expense.
 With an average cost saving of 15 percent per hour of operation, we’re delivering the same proven Camso track performance for less money,” concludes Blondeau.